Béziers: French Revolution

 During the French Revolution, citizens of Béziers met in a revolutionary society created in May 1790 and numbering up to 400 members.
 It had several successive names: first, "The Literary and Patriotic Cabinet", a name still derived from the social life of the Ancien Régime; it then became "Society of the Friends of the Constitution and Liberty".
 Later becoming affiliated to the Jacobin Club of Paris, the Béziers organization was accordingly renamed the "Society of the Jacobins"; then, the abolition of the French monarchy precipitated two further changes of name: "Society of Brothers and Friends of the Republic" and then "Regenerated Society of the Jacobins, Friends of the Republic".

 From 1790 to 1800, Béziers was the chief town of the district of Béziers.
 The city did not take part in the Girondin ("Federalist") movement.

-Napoleon the Third, 1851
+Napoleon III, 1851

 In the repression following Louis Napoléon's coup d'état in 1851, troops fired on and killed Republican protesters in Béziers.
 Others were condemned to death or transported to Guiana, including Casimir Peret, the mayor at the time, who died at sea attempting to escape from there.
 In the Place de la Révolution a plaque and a monument by Jean Antoine Injalbert commemorates these events.
-(Injalbert also designed the Fontaine du Titan in Béziers' Plâteau des Poètes park.)
+Injalbert also designed the Fontaine du Titan in Béziers's Plâteau des Poètes park.